Polymega/SilentHillDatabase/SH2/Files/map.md

 s4[] | decalOffsets | 0x4 |

 ## Decal
 Decals are similar to `MapMesh`, but they are simpler, and generally used for simple transparent things like fake shadows.
+It is currently unconfirmed, but there might be a vertex limit for inserting custom decal mesh groups into a map file.
+It appears that if a mesh has over ~85 vertices and is classified as a decal, the mesh will not render in the game.
+More reserach should be done to confirm this limitation.
+Decal mesh groups that already exist in the original map files don't appear to be affected by such limitations.

 ### Layout
 * `Decal`